 After landing and reaching the parking place, keep the engine running for a cooling period of at least 2 min. with approx. 2000 RPM.
 If the engine was cooled down enough during descending and taxiing, it can be shut-off as soon as the aircraft stops.

-- 1. Switch off all sectional switches - 2.
-Switch off both ignition circuits and master switch
+- 1. Switch off all individual switches except fuel pumps - 2.
+Switch off LANE A, LANE B, fuel pumps and the master switch